 “Who are you?”
 Merco demanded hoarsely.

 He could just make out the back of the pilot’s white head but couldn’t see the face.
 His voice wasn’t unpleasant or very deep; more sly and reedy sounding.

 “Oh, just some mercenaries looking to make bank for your carcass.”
 The pilot commented offhandedly.

 Merco blinked with confusion, “Mercenaries?
 But...why me?
 I’m not worth anything to anybody.
 I’m just a cargo ship pilot.”

 “And a former war hero.”
 The pilot stated.
 “At least you were to the ‘winning’ side.
 However, our employer wasn’t on the winning side.”

 A sickening ball welled up in Merco’s stomach.
 The flashbacks surfaced briefly.
 Laser fire.
-Shouting commands.
+Shouted, muffled commands being ringing in his earpiece.
 Sweat in his eyes.
 Ground shattering explosions.
 Blood.
 His blood.
 Someone else’s blood.
 Immeasurable pain exploding through his left side.
 He couldn’t feel his arm.

 He counted to ten slowly in his head and then finally said, “I’m no war hero.
 I’m just someone they pinned a medal on for the publicity.”